BrightChamps Logo

 • Using these, we compare averages and proportions in data sets.

-• To draw conclusions from data, we assess assumptions using the null hypothesis (Ho) and the alternative hypothesis (H1).
+• To draw conclusions from data, we assess assumptions using the null hypothesis (H0) and the alternative hypothesis (H1).

 Professor Greenline from BrightChamps

-Z tests come in various types.
-We will now see how each of them varies:
+Z-tests come in various types.
+We will now explore each of them:

 Two-sample z-test: This test compares the means of two independent samples.

-Let μ1 and μ2 be the population means; X1 and X2 are the sample mean.
+Let μ1 and μ2 be the population means; X1 and X2 are sample mean.

 The null hypothesis of the test could be: